 How does your dentist diagnose?

-What are the options for bad breath treatment
+What are the different options for bad breath treatments?

 Maintenance of oral hygiene is important to treat it.

 1. Brushing and flossing: it is to remove the food debris and deposits.
 Bacteria can also live on the rough surface of your tongue.
 As well as brushing your teeth, cleaning your tongue can also help control bad breath.

 2. The gum infections are treated with scaling, curettage.